lelloc/doc-admin/content/ticket-settings/queues.rst

 Teams need a workspace and the ability to dispatch work based on skill level, security level, department or responsibility just to name a few.
 Other teams may also need to view or react in these requests as well.

-OTRS uses Queues to provide your teams with structure.
+OTRS uses queues to provide your teams with structure.
 Queues provide a powerful way to divide and disperse the work to the responsible group of people.

 Use this screen to add queues to the system.
 In a fresh OTRS installation there are 4 default queues: *Raw*, *Junk*, *Misc* and *Postmaster*.
 All incoming messages will be stored in the *Raw* queue if no filter rules are defined.
 The *Junk* queue can be used to store spam messages.
 The queue management screen is available in the *Queues* module of the *Ticket Settings* group.